gardenlinux/gardenlinux/tests/README.md

 The resulting container image will be tagged as `gardenlinux/integration-test:<version>` with `<version>` being the version that is returned by `bin/garden-version` in this repository.
 All fruther tests run inside this container.

-## Examples for Supported Platforms
+## Using the tests on Supported Platforms

 ### General